 The Best VA Services to Offer

-While blogging accounts for most of my income, I also do a bit of VA work.
-With just one client and a few hours of work per week, I’m able to earn a guaranteed $600 a month which is awesome!
+While blogging accounts for most of my income, I also do a bit of VA work for another blogger.
+With just one client and a few hours of work per week, I’m able to earn a guaranteed $600 a month doing tasks I really enjoy.

 I do a variety of tasks for my client, including things like: